treejamie/helloworld/elixir/README.md

 - Use `ExUnit` for unit tests and doc tests
 - Use Elixir to handle some input from a 3rd party file (CSV)
 - Use `ExDoc` to publish documentation for the package
-- Use GitHub actions to demonstrate CI/CD usage in Elixir land
+- Use [Github pages to host the documentation][1]
-- Use Cloudflare pages to host the documentation
+- Use GitHub actions to demonstrate CI/CD usage in Elixir land (tests / publish docs)

 Obviously, this is a slightly excessive version of "Hello, world!".
 If you want to know more about the rationale behind over the top examples of "Hello, world!" then go [read the readme][0]